Hypothyroidism vs. Hyperthyroidism: Do You Know the Difference?

 Autoimmune disease: in cases of autoimmune disease, the body’s immune system confuses the cells of a particular organ or system as invaders and begins to attack the organ or system by destroying healthy cells.
 The most common form of thyroid-related autoimmune disease is Hashimoto’s thyroiditis.

-Removal of part or the entire thyroid through surgery: it is common to remove part or all of the thyroid with detection of thyroid nodules or thyroid cancer.
-When all or part of the thyroid is removed, the body can no longer produce enough hormone, hence depriving the body of this important hormone.
+Removal of part or the entire thyroid through surgery: it is common to remove part of all of the thyroid with detection of thyroid nodules or thyroid cancer.
+When all or part of the thyroid is removed, the body can no longer produce the hormone, hence depriving the body of this important hormone.

 Radiation treatment: radiation treatment is often used in cases of thyroid cancer or Grave’s disease.
 It is not uncommon for individuals to lose part or all thyroid function after radiation treatment.